animeshw/MiniSTL/README.md

 # miniSTL

-A miniature implementation of a C++ Standard Template Library (STL) in C++, designed to mimic the functionality of the STL while serving as a hands-on learning experience for understanding templates, data structures and algorithm design.
+A miniature implementation of a C++ Standard Template Library (STL), designed to mimic the functionality of the STL while serving as a hands-on learning experience for understanding templates, data structures and algorithm design.

 # Library Features: